Need Help? Give us a call.

 So you want to be an entrepreneur and you’re looking for a small business for sale.
 Maybe you love the idea of being your own boss and growing a successful business, but one roadblock is keeping you from moving forward: You’re having trouble coming up with an actual business idea to execute on.

 Some entrepreneurs are lucky enough to stumble across a million-dollar idea and start a business.
 But if this isn’t you—don’t panic.
 There are a lot of proven business ideas out there for you to work off of.

-But if you want to live out your dream to be an entrepreneur without starting from scratch, here’s an idea for you: find a small business for sale, and buy it.
+If you want to live out your dream to be an entrepreneur without starting from scratch, here’s an idea for you: find a small business available for sale and buy it.

 Buying an existing business is a great way to become an entrepreneur.
 If you buy a business that’s been around for a while, there’s no need to reinvent the wheel—there’ll already be at least some structure in place.

 So if this is the entrepreneurial path for you, you’ll need some helping finding and buying a small business for sale.
 Here’s your step-by-step guide to buying an existing business.

 Where can you find a small business for sale?
 In most cases, you won’t just stumble across an established business for sale—you’ll probably need to do some hunting.
 The best ways to locate small businesses for sale are by:

 Your first step for figuring out how to find a business for sale is to just to call some local businesses directly to get a feel for the current market in your area.

 A lot of businesses for sale don’t actually advertise that they’re for sale.
 Some business owners don’t want to scare off customers or employees by putting a flashy “for sale” sign on their front door.
 So if you start calling around, you might actually connect with an owner that’s selling.
 Or more likely, the business owner might be able to refer you to other businesses in the industry or location that are for sale.